MurrayPendergrass/MurrayPendergrass.github.io/index.md

   </div>
 </div>

-# Welcome to my Website!
+# Welcome to my website!
-My name is Murray Pendergrass and this is my Github website where I show some of my personal projects.
+My name is Murray Pendergrass.
+This is where I show some of my personal projects.
 I work in the intersection of data science and actuarial science.

 # Education
 ## MS Mathematics